johnofleek/PiloT/autoPilot/README.md

 **Uninstall RPi apps not required**

-1. Remove openresolv and dhcpcd as they interfere with the operation of network manager - in a shell
+1. Remove openresolv and dhcpcd as they interfere with the operation of network manager
    ```
    sudo apt purge openresolv dhcpcd5
    ```

 **Power up the Pilot / modem**

-1. From a shell terminal session - power on the Pilot (doesn't apply to uPilot)
+1. From a shell terminal - power on the Pilot using a convenient script (doesn't apply to uPilot)
    ```
    ./Pilot/autoPilot/pilotOn.sh
    ```